 Collaboration with key audiences is an essential part of the success of the communication plan specifically during water shortage periods.
-The frequency and extent of the collaboration and outreach will increase with each increasing shortage level.
-The Districts' water conservation and water resources management staff regularly interact and coordinate with key audiences, including constituents and governing agencies to ensure outreach efforts are consistent with the varying levels of drought periods.
+The frequency and extent of the collaboration, outreach, and notification will increase with each increasing shortage level.
+The Districts' water conservation and water resources management staff regularly interact and coordinate with key audiences, including constituents and governing agencies to ensure outreach and notification efforts are consistent with the varying levels of drought periods.